 - Ensure that emergency vehicles have quick and easy access to the venue.

-- Even the smallest event needs to have a first aid plan to cover participants and spectators, and large events/tournaments should have on-site medical personnel.
-Venues and sports vary on what’s required for medical coverage.
+- Even the smallest event needs a first aid plan to cover participants and spectators.
+Large events and tournaments should have on-site medical personnel.
+Venues and sports vary in what they require for medical coverage.

-- Have a form available and write up any incident that could become an insurance and/or legal issue.
+- Have a form available and write up any incident that could become an insurance or legal issue.

-- An experienced competition director is a must in order to ensure a well-run event.
+- An experienced competition director is a must to ensure a well-run event.

 - Ensure that competition equipment and floor or field markings comply with the sport specifications.

-- Tournaments or other large events should have a Results Board in a central location, but separated from registration and administrative areas.
+- Tournaments or other large events should have a results board in a central location, separated from registration and administrative areas.

-- Game officials are crucial to an event’s success, and a former official will be a good liaison for handling associated details.
+- Game officials are crucial to an event’s success, and a former official can be a good liaison for handling associated details.

 - Paying officials with cash requires a cash payment form that they can sign.